 The Central Equity and Diversity Advisory Committee (CEDAC) supports the University’s quest to create a vibrant, supportive and fair environment for students and staff that celebrates and encourages diversity and creates a sense of belonging for all.

 - To advise the Vice-Chancellor on matters pertaining to equity and diversity (E&D) that relate to students and staff at the University.

 - To monitor University practices and procedures as they pertain to students and staff to ensure these reflect best practice in relation to inclusiveness, participation, fairness and transparency, and are consistent with the University’s commitment to Te Tiriti o Waitangi (Treaty of Waitangi) and its partnership with Ngāi Tūāhuriri, Ngāi Tahu.
 Note that this does not involve addressing or advocating for individual cases of discrimination or disadvantage.

 - To actively promote awareness of important issues relating to E&D, and to work with the University in an advisory capacity to find solutions to them.
 This does not involve addressing or advocating for individual cases of discrimination or disadvantage, but does include advocating for research, process reviews, education and training designed to improve equitable academic and management practices, bicultural competency, being global citizens and supporting events that celebrate diversity.

 - To participate in discussions which have implications for E&D in the University.

 - To ensure information on how to address E&D issues is available to students and staff.

-- To advise that the wider community is consulted where appropriate on E&D issues.
+- To advise the wider community and consult where appropriate on E&D issues.

 The committee is sponsored by at least one member of the Senior Management Team and is chaired by the Director Student Success.
 The committee meets a minimum of four times a year, and membership and roles are reviewed by the committee every two years.
 If you would like copies of previous agendas and minutes, please contact the CEDAC Secretary.